ghas-lab-templates/exercises/module-3.md

 2. How are you reducing technical debt around historical vulnerabilities ?
 3. What makes a security alert suitable for inclusion in a campaign vs. individual remediation?
 4. Do you think security campaigns can reduce some amount of frictions in the conversations that Security teams will have with Develeppment teams ?
+5. Where do you think autofix would be more effective in fixing the historical vulnerabilities (standalone vs in campaigns ?)

 ## Lab 7 - Code Scanning for monorepos